 The relationship between on-page SEO and content

-The written content featured on your website is one of the most important factors not only of on-page SEO, but also of encouraging customers to stay on your website to learn more about your business.
-The words you use, the tone of voice you convey, and the way you present your content will all have an impact on how your website is ranked in search engines, and how long audiences will spend on your site.
+The written content featured on your website is one of the most important factors not only of on-page SEO, but also of encouraging customers to stay on your website and learn more about your business.
+The words you use, the tone-of-voice you convey, and the way you present your content will all have an impact on how your website is ranked in search engines, and how long audiences will spend on your site.

 How to use keywords for on-page SEO

 The first step in creating engaging content that will help improve the visibility of your website is keyword research.
-Keyword research involves understanding how your target audience use search, and which terms they type into a search bar to seek businesses like yours.
-Whilst keyword research can be a time-consuming task, doing it right gives your content the best opportunity of ranking well in search engines.
+Keyword research involves understanding how your target audience uses search, and which terms they type into a search bar to find businesses like yours.
+Whilst keyword research can be time-consuming, doing it right gives your content the best opportunity of ranking well in search engines.

 There are a variety of free tools available to help you recognise which words and phrases you need to use in your written content in order to feature in relevant results:

-- People also ask: When you use the Google search engine, a feature will pop-up part way down the page named ‘people also ask’, this tool will give you ideas about related search terms to the one you first typed into Google.
+- People also ask: When you use the Google search engine, a feature will pop up part way down the results page, named ‘people also ask’, this tool will give you ideas about related search terms to the one you first typed in Google.

 - Searches related to…: Another feature on Google will offer suggestions on topics related to your initial search query.
-It’s likely not all will be relevant, but it can give some useful recommendations.
+Not all will likely be relevant, but it can give some useful recommendations.

 - Autofill: Another useful tool that most search engines offer is an autofill.
-Basically, when you start typing something into a search bar, suggestions that aim to complete what your typing will appear below.
-Some of these suggestions will present you with more ideas as to which keywords you should be focussing on.
+Basically, when you start typing something into the search bar, suggestions that aim to complete what you’re typing will appear below the bar.
+Some of these suggestions will present you with more ideas as to which keywords you should be focusing on.

 These tools will give you a fundamental understanding on which words and phrases your written content should feature.
-Do bear in mind a couple of things though; firstly, you will need to use varied keywords and phrases depending on which page you’re working on at the time.
-For example, you should be using more general words and phrases relating to your business and industry on the homepage compared with specific product/service pages, which should include their own keywords/phrases to help each individual page get ranked.
+Do keep in mind a couple of things though: firstly, you will need to use a variety of keywords and phrases depending on which page you’re working on.
+For example, on your homepage, you should use more general keywords and phrases that relate to your business and industry, whereas on specific product/service pages, different keywords should be used that relate to those product and services.
+This will help each individual page get ranked when the most relevant searches take place.
 Secondly, search engines know if you’re keyword stuffing content.
-There’s no point adding keywords to your website text if it doesn’t belong, your written content needs to be fluent, and there has to be a rhyme and reason for it, otherwise, your website may well be penalised.
+There’s no point adding keywords to your website text if it doesn’t belong, your written content needs to be fluent and serve a purpose, otherwise, your website may well be penalised.

 On-page header tags